QuarkChain/QCEPs/QCEP/qcep-6.md

 ### proposeNewExchangeRate

-Proposing a new exchange rate the a native token.
+Propose a new exchange rate the a native token.

 #### Parameters